norachams/Norachams/README.md

 * 🧗🏻‍♀️ Other than an aspiring computer scientist I am also a rock climber who enjoys spending time outdoors and going on adventures.

-* 🐱 I also LOVE animals, I have two cats!
+* 🐱 I also LOVE animals, I have two cats, woody and Caramella!

 * 📬 Feel free to get in touch with me via email at nchamseddin@gmail.com.
 I would love to chat!